santinic/claudioflow/README.md

 ## Why
 The only good way to understand modern neural network is to try to implement one from scratch.
 After that you can use TensorFlow.

-## Performance
-ClaudioFlow is slower than any other professional framework, but it's still very functional for many

 ## Implementend features
 - Minibatch learning with train/validation/test sets and "patience"